Multinational Gas and Petrochemical Co v Multinational Gas and Petrochemical Services Ltd: Judgment

 Although the case is remembered primarily for the statements with respect to company law (referred to in both arguments and the judgment as the "company law point"), the actual decision that the Court of Appeal was required to make related to a procedural point on leave to serve proceedings out of the jurisdiction under RSC Order 11 (now repealed).
 Because none of the directors was resident in the United Kingdom, and none of the acts complained of by the directors had occurred within the jurisdiction (all of the board meetings had occurred overseas for tax reasons), it was necessary to obtain the leave of the court to serve out.
 To do so, the plaintiff company needed to satisfy the court either that the acts complained of occurred within the jurisdiction (which the court disposed of rapidly) or that the defendants were a necessary and proper party to an action which was properly commenced against a defendant within the jurisdiction (Services).
 On the latter point, most of the argument was focused.

 Services itself was insolvent and only had nominal assets.
 It was largely accepted (and may even have been conceded by counsel, it having been decided by Peter Gibson J at first instance) that the predominant reason for bringing a claim against Services at all was to use it as an "anchor defendant" to launch proceedings against the defendant directors.
-Lord Justice Lawton was content to dismiss the appeal and refuse to leave serve out on this basis alone, but went on to consider the "company law point".
+Lawton LJ was content to dismiss the appeal and refuse to leave serve out on this basis alone, but went on to consider the "company law point".
 In summary, the company law point was whether the cause of action against the directors by the plaintiff company was bound to fail because the relevant acts had all been unanimously approved by the company's shareholders.
 If it was bound to fail on this basis, it would not be treated as having been properly brought.

 Both Lawton LJ and Dillon LJ were satisfied that because the relevant acts complained of had been ratified by the shareholders of the plaintiff company, they became the acts of the company itself, and accordingly, the company could not later complain about them and bring an action in respect of them.
-Lord Justice May dissented on that point.
+May LJ dissented on that point.

 The Court of Appeal unanimously affirmed earlier case law that the shareholders themselves owed no duty of care either to the company in which they held shares or to the creditors of that company.